 Meet our Science Hack Day Ambassadors!
 Over the years, thanks to private foundations and corporate sponsors, we’ve been able to fund a select group of soon-to-be Science Hack Day organizers from countries across Africa, Asia, Europe, North America and South America to experience the event first-hand in San Francisco so that they can take it back to their home city.
-We’ve expanded the Science Hack Day Ambassador Program to also include welcoming North American scientists from varying disciplines to attend the event and share their experiences with their home institutions.
-Special thanks to the Alfred P. Sloan Foundation and the Gordon and Betty Moore Foundation for their support of the program.
+We’ve expanded the Science Hack Day Ambassador Program to also include welcoming scientists from varying disciplines to attend the event and share their experiences with their home institutions.
+Special thanks to the Alfred P. Sloan Foundation and the Gordon and Betty Moore Foundation for their support of the program early on.
+Is your organization in sponsoring the next Ambassador Program?
+Get in touch.

 photo by Matt Biddulph